What is holding therapy?

 Parent education, training, support and involvement

-You don’t need to have any training to do the therapy, but you should be directly supported by a trained therapist.
+You don’t need any training to do the therapy, but you should be directly supported by a trained therapist.

 Where can you find a practitioner?

 If you’re interested in holding therapy, you should talk about it with your GP or one of the other professionals working with your child.
-You could also talk with your NDIA planner, NDIS early childhood partner or NDIS local area coordination partner, if you have one.
+You could also talk about it with your NDIA planner, NDIS early childhood early intervention (ECEI) coordinator or NDIS local area coordinator (LAC), if you have one.